Handy. Portable. Accurate. Always on.

 The lower the CO2, the less risk of exposure to rebreathed air.

-Aranet4 shows CO₂ measurements directly on its e-ink screen with a corresponding color indicator and configurable sound alarms.
+Aranet4 shows CO₂ measurements directly on its e-ink screen with a corresponding colour indicator and configurable sound alarms.

 Aranet4 uses the most precise Nondispersive infrared (NDIR) sensor technology for accurate CO₂ measurements.
 It has a super-efficient e-ink display that extends its battery life up to 2 years (2xAA).